 All browsers come with built-in options to clear the browsing history.
-The term refers to certain types of data that is generated by the browser or downloaded from the Internet.
+The term refers to certain types of data that are generated by the browser or downloaded from the Internet.
 Data such as the browser cache, cookies, or downloaded files fall into the category.

 Chrome displays basic options at first but you may want to switch to advanced to gain more control over the functionality.

 Temporary Fixes to Solve Browser History Clearing Issues on Chrome

 If you’re facing an issue that does not run or stop the cache clearing process, you could try these 2 quick solutions:

 - You can use third-party applications to clean the cache.
 The free program BleachBit can clear Chrome's cookies, cache, history, passwords, and other browsing data.